 The cafe which was situated just a couple of minutes from the Vinag Wine Cellar.
-Tried a couple of Spritzes from their menu.
+Tried a couple of Spritzers from their menu.
 The menu was in Slovenian.

 10. Mojo Kavarna

 The location of the cafe is really good.
 It is just a minute away from the Maribor Castle Museum and Vinag Wine Cellar.
 They have a vast variety of drinks to choose from.
-The toasts are good too.
+The sandwiches were good too.
 The staff understood English which was a plus.

 Overall, Maribor was a one day visit place in my opinion.
 Of all the places, I had a good time at the Vinag Wine Cellar and the museum.

 If you like historical places, Check out the blog on the Amer Fort Tunnel in Rajasthan, India.